Tel: 01279 755994

 May 11, 2020 by Vicki Aldridge, Registered Osteopath

 So, What is osteopathy?, and What does an osteopath do?
 That isn’t easy to explain in a few words because it is based on a set of principles about the self-healing mechanism of the body, rather than just a thing!
 I find the most succinct way to put it is we are like car mechanics for the body.
 We can ‘MOT’, service and help you repair your body but unfortunately, we cannot replace parts.
 We have to deal with what we have!
 Which is why general health and posture are so important.
 One of my lovely patients once called me a body whisperer which I think is a lovely way to put it!
+We use our hands to listen to the body and test out what is can and cant do.
+Then try to help the body self heal.

 For some people there may be no reason to seek help from an osteopath during their lives.
 I personally only heard about osteopathy in my early twenties when I went to a careers library trying to work out what job to apply for after completing my first degree!
 So, there isn’t always a need but we can be particularly useful for some people at some times in their lives, and you usually know when that is!
 We can’t help everyone all the time but most of you some of the time?
 I am very pleased to report that through a small recent survey we conducted it showed we had over 90% satisfaction rate for those that have visited us.